dmitigr/pgfe/README.md

   containers can be performed with easy;
   - provides a support of dynamic construction of SQL queries;
   - allows to separate SQL queries and C++ code on the client side;
-  - provides simple, robust and thread-safe connection pool.
+  - provides a simple, robust and thread-safe connection pool;
+  - provides a transaction guard facility.

 ## Requirements